carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 An example of a backend is ``RegisterInfo``, which generates the register file information for a particular target machine, for use by the LLVM target-independent code generator.
-See :doc:`TableGen Backends <./BackEnds>` for a description of the LLVM TableGen backends.
+See :doc:`TableGen Backends <./BackEnds>` for a description of the LLVM TableGen backends, and :doc:`TableGen Backend Developer's Guide <./BackGuide>` for a guide to writing a new backend.

 Here are a few of the things backends can do.

 * Generate the register file information for a particular target machine.